edjson/pygame-game/README.md

 - **Headless simulation training** — `sim.py` and `train.py` run the full game loop without a display, supporting both single-process and multiprocessing modes
 - **Fine-tuning agent** — `FineTuneAgent` fine-tunes a pre-trained base policy against a specific profile using a KL-divergence penalty to limit behavioural drift
 - **Tutorial mode** — guided WASD + mouse-1 tutorial that feeds into the same logging and profiling pipeline; tutorial enemy is a stationary dud with no AI
-- **Simulation mode** — watch an AI player (driven by `AIPlayer`) face the enemy AI so you can observe adaptation without playing
+- **Simulation mode** — watch an AI player (driven by `AIPlayer`) face the enemy AI so you can observe adaptation without playing (does not train model directly just to analyze AI Player)
 - **Profile merging** — each session is exponentially smoothed (70/30) with the prior profile so the enemy adapts gradually across multiple runs
-- **Trajectory lines** — optional trace mode draws projectile trajectory lines from current position forward
+- **Trajectory lines** — optional trace mode draws projectile trajectory lines from current position forward (for prediction observatons)

 ---